-Overachievement Opportunity: 0.5% of base salary for each \$0.02 over the target up to an additional 10%, limited to the plan maximum.
-EPS is a component for the CEO, CFO and COO.
+Overachievement Opportunity: 0.5% of base salary for each \$0.03 over the target up to an additional 10%, limited to the plan maximum.
+EPS is a component for the CEO and CFO only.

 Linear interpolation is used for performance between the points shown in the tables.